Alejogb1/job-board/blog-data/how-can-i-compute-diffie-hellman-key-pairs-and-shared-secrets-in-swift-for-ios.md

 id: "how-can-i-compute-diffie-hellman-key-pairs-and-shared-secrets-in-swift-for-ios"
 ---

-Let's tackle this.
+.
 I've seen my fair share of cryptographic implementations, and Diffie-Hellman key exchange is a foundational piece.
 You’re looking to compute key pairs and shared secrets within Swift for iOS, which involves diving into the security framework.
 It's not overly complex, but precision and understanding are key.

 My journey with this started back in the days when we were building a secure messaging app.
 We needed a robust way to establish encrypted channels without relying on pre-shared secrets.
 That’s where Diffie-Hellman really shined.
 Instead of directly passing the secret key, we exchanged elements derived from it, making it safe even if intercepted.
 I’ll walk you through the process step-by-step, showing you the crucial parts with code snippets and addressing some nuances I encountered along the way.

 First, let's break down the core concepts.
-The Diffie-Hellman exchange revolves around a prime number, *p*, and a generator, *g*.
+The Diffie-Hellman exchange revolves around a prime number, _p_, and a generator, _g_.
 Both are public.
-Each participant generates a private key (let's call them *a* and *b*), and from those private keys they derive public keys (let's call them *A* and *B*).
+Each participant generates a private key (let's call them _a_ and _b_), and from those private keys they derive public keys (let's call them _A_ and _B_).
 These public keys are exchanged.
 Finally, each participant computes a shared secret using their own private key and the other participant's public key.
 This resulting shared secret is identical for both parties, and is now safe to use for symmetrical encryption algorithms like AES or ChaCha20.

 In Swift, you won't be directly manipulating large prime numbers or doing modular exponentiation yourself.
 Instead, we'll lean on the security framework, specifically `SecKey`.
 It provides the necessary functions to handle the cryptographic primitives in a secure and efficient way.
 The key generation process involves generating private and public key pairs, and then deriving the shared secret.